vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 She says, for He left me mid way, <br>
 once on Mars, while He crossed a road, <br>
-‘cause He thought that His walk I slowed. <br>
+'cause He thought that His walk I slowed. <br>
 At the end I did cross that day.

 [...]